What's an external wall system?

 - Increasingly, as well as (and sometimes instead of) an EWS1 form, lenders are asking for answers to some questions, on Hyde headed paper:

 o Has a review of the building, including the external walls, in relation to fire safety been carried out in accordance with the latest Government advice?

 o Did the review result in any remedial works being required to the building?

 o Will any costs be passed on to the leaseholders?

-We’re happy to help leaseholders with the answers to these questions; please note we might not have carried out external wall surveys on your building.
-Please email us at EWS@hyde-housing.co.uk
+We’re happy to help leaseholders with the answers to these questions; please note we may not have carried out external wall surveys on your building.
+Please email us at [email protected].

-- We may have to pass the cost of EWS1 forms onto homeowners: We're first and foremost, a housing association and a not-for-profit and charitable organisation, which means we're bound by Charity Commission rules and laws governing how charitable funds can be used.
+- We may have to pass the cost of EWS1 forms onto homeowners: Hyde is a housing association and a not-for-profit and charitable organisation, which means we're bound by Charity Commission rules and laws governing how charitable funds can be used.
 This means we may have to pass on the cost of carrying out an EWS1 assessment to homeowners.

 - There's a severe shortage of qualified EWS1 assessors: Lenders will only accept an EWS1 form from an approved EWS1 assessor.
 Demand for EWS1 forms is very high and there are fewer than 300 qualified assessors in the UK, which is leading to delays of months, and potentially years.
 This is currently the same for Fire Engineers who are carrying out our FRAEW’s.

 What we're doing

 Keeping customers safe in their homes